thomas-kl1/php-sdk-zoho-desk/README.md

 for Europe the url is: [https://api-console.zoho.eu]

 - Create or use an existing "Self Client" application.
+You may need these informations:
-- Generate the grant code, with the proper scopes.
+- Generate the grant code, with the proper scopes. ***`aaaserver.profile.READ` scope is mandatory***
 - Generate the persistence auth token file with the Zoho SDK:
+    - Client ID: you can find it in the Zoho api developer console
+    - Client Secret: you can find it in the Zoho api developer console
+    - Redirect url: this is a dummy url, it's part of the oauth standaard but not actively used
+    - Current User Email: this is the user email used to create the self client integration (https://accounts.zoho.<domain from were you registered to>/oauth/user/info)
+    - Org ID: this is your organization ID in your Zoho Desk application: Setup and Configuration -> DEVELOPER SPACE -> API -> Zoho Desk API -> OrgId (Orgnization ID) field value

 ```php
 include __DIR__ . /* Relative path to the vendor autoloader */ '/vendor/autoload.php';